How to Use and Edit Field Mappings

 -

-Customize field layout: Rearrange fields by moving them to a different section or renaming their labels on a form to align with your team's workflow.
+Customize field layout: Rearrange fields by changing their order, or rename their labels on a form to align with your team's workflow.

 -